Path-Check/gaen-mobile/config/README.md

   the verification code info screen.
 It should contain information about how the user can get a verification code.
 The app provides a default value.

+#### App Transition Copy (Optional)

+This is a new onboarding screen if you are transition your current app to PathCheck.

+- `appTransition`: This is an object that contains the copy for the app transition screen.
+-  `header`: This text generally contains the App Name or a short title.
+- `body1`: This is the first section for details about the update and transition.
+- `body2`: This is the second section for details about the update and transition.

 The `json` structure is:

 ```typescript